tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 ``sudo docker run -it --network host --gpus all tensorcircuit/tensorcircuit``.

+For more details on docker setup, please refer to `docker readme <https://github.com/tencent-quantum-lab/tensorcircuit/tree/master/docker>`_.

 - For Windows, due to the lack of support for Jax, we recommend to use docker or WSL, please refer to `TC via windows docker <contribs/development_windows.html>`_ or `TC via WSL <contribs/development_wsl2.html>`_.

 - For Mac with M series chips (arm architecture), please refer to `TC on Mac M series <contribs/development_MacARM.html>`_.